Deep Learning Statistical Arbitrage: Introduction

 \section{Introduction}

 Statistical arbitrage is one of the pillars of quantitative trading, and has long been used by hedge funds and investment banks.
 The term statistical arbitrage encompasses a wide variety of investment strategies, which identify and exploit temporal price differences between similar assets using statistical methods.
-Its simplest form is known as ``pairs trading''.
-Two stocks are selected that are ``similar'', usually based on historical co-movement in their price time-series.
-When the spread between their prices widens, the arbitrageur sells the winner and buys the loser.
+Conceptually, they are based on relative trades between a stock and a mimicking portfolio.
+The mimicking portfolio is constructed to be ``similar'' to the target stock, usually based on historical co-movements in the price time-series or similar firm characteristics.
+When the spread between the prices of the two comparison assets widens, the arbitrageur sells the winner and buys the loser.
 If their prices move back together, the arbitrageur will profit.
 While Wall Street has developed a plethora of proprietary tools for sophisticated arbitrage trading, there is still a lack of understanding of how much arbitrage opportunity is actually left in financial markets.
 In this paper we answer the two key questions around statistical arbitrage: What are the important elements of a successful arbitrage strategy and how much realistic arbitrage is in financial markets?

 Every statistical arbitrage strategy needs to solve the following three fundamental problems: Given a large universe of assets, what are long-short portfolios of similar assets?
 Given these portfolios, what are time series signals that indicate the presence of temporary price deviations?
 Last, but not least, given these signals, how should an arbitrageur trade them to optimize a trading objective while taking into account possible constraints and market frictions?
 Each of these three questions poses substantial challenges, that prior work has only partly addressed.
 First, it is a hard problem to find long-short portfolios for all stocks as it is a priori unknown what constitutes ``similarity''.
 This problem requires considering all the big data available for a large number of assets and times, including not just conventional return data but also exogenous information like asset characteristics.
 Second, extracting the right signals requires detecting flexibly all the relevant patterns in the noisy, complex, low-sample-size time series of the portfolio prices.
 Last but not least, optimal trading rules on a multitude of signals and assets are complicated and depend on the trading objective.
 All of these challenges fundamentally require flexible estimation tools that can deal with many variables.
 It is a natural idea to use machine learning techniques like deep neural networks to deal with the high dimensionality and complex functional dependencies of the problem.
 However, our problem is different from the usual prediction task, where machine learning tools excel.
 We show how to optimally design a machine learning solution to our problem that leverages the economic structure and objective.